FIXTradingCommunity/fixatdl-specification/v1-2-RC1/FIXatdl.md

 that it supports receipt of these parameters via StrategyParametersGrp and via the UDFs 27002 and 27003.
 So an E/OMS would be free to choose between the two methods when it transmits the parameters.
-If this were to be rendered by an E/OMS and a user was to enter a PctVol value of 0.15 and check the Force Completion checkbox, then the order generated may contain a substring similar to:
+If this were to be rendered by an E/OMS and a user was to enter a "PctVol" value of 0.15 and check the Force Completion checkbox, then the order generated may contain a substring similar to:

 `. .
 35=D|11=1234|55=AXP|. . |27000=v|27001=1|957=2|958=PctVol|959=11|960=0.15|958=FC|959=13|960=Y`

 In this case the E/OMS has decided to use the StrategyParametersGrp repeating group.
-If tag957Support were set to false then the E/OMS would be forced to use the UDFs, 27002 and 27003, as in:
+If the `tag957Support` attribute were set to false then the E/OMS would be forced to use the UDFs, 27002 and 27003, as in:

 `. .
 35=D|11=1234|55=AXP|. . |27000=v|27001=1|27002=0.15|27003=Y`